New here? Start with the complete side hustle guide →

 Step 2: Open your template.
 Duplicate your brand template in Canva — don’t design from scratch.

 Step 4: Write your headline.
 Use your keyword naturally in a benefit-driven headline.
-Keep it short enough to be read at a glance.
+Keep it short enough to read at a glance.

 Step 5: Create variations.
 Duplicate the design 2–3 times and vary the image and headline across each version.